fmattioli/spendmanagement-api/README.md

 # spents-project
-The main objective related to this project is provide an API where you can add spending and manage it.
+Using conceps as: CQRS, Event Sourcing, Repository Pattern, Clean Arch, MongoDB and Kafka, the main objective related to this project is provide an API where you can add spending and manage it.

 # technologies used
 C#, .NET 6, MongoDB, Kafkaflow